tinted-theming/home/README.md

 ### Contrib Templates

 In order to prevent ownership issues, we're introducing the concept of contrib templates.
-These are templates which have been handed over to the base16-project, but either aren't sponsored by a base16-project member or don't have enough usage to warrent including with our official templates.
+These are templates which have been transferred to the organization, but either aren't sponsored by an org member or don't have enough usage to warrent inclusion with our official templates.

 Submitting a repository to [base16-project-contrib](https://github.com/base16-project-contrib) and continuing to work on it is a great way to get involved and get noticed as a